 - Engaging key leaders in developing skills and practices that will make transformation for equity possible

 - Facilitating an exercise in honesty in which you have the opportunity to explore what is currently true about your culture and practices

 - Providing consultation and collaborative support to key staff to move the change process forward

 Click here to learn more about the YWCA Technical Assistance process!

 We bring people together to learn from one another while sharing information and knowledge via community guided reading circles, in collaboration with the NAACP New Bedford Branch; panel discussions (for example: Stand Against Racism, Week WIthout Violence, etc.); free monthly Until Justice Just Is workshops for the general public; and advocacy activities for racial justice legislation and campaigns.

 At YWCA SEMA, we advocate for antiracist legislation at the local, state and federal levels.
 We recognize that stereotypes, biases, and racial power dynamics are embedded in our laws and public policies.
 Our advocacy framework includes legislative advocacy, coalition participation, and mobilizing public support and action.

 Stand Against Racism

-YWCA’s annual Stand Against Racism is a series of events that bring together like-minded organizations sharing YWCA’s vision and mission of eliminating racism and celebrating the value of diversity.
+YWCA’s annual Stand Against Racism is a series of events in April that bring together like-minded organizations sharing YWCA’s vision and mission of eliminating racism and celebrating the value of diversity.
 In recent years, more than 140 organizations have participated, pledging to stand with the YWCA.